ryanpeh/SmartNUS/docs/DeveloperGuide.md

 * **Alternative 2:** Saves the entire address book.
   * Pros: Easy to implement.
   * Cons: May have performance issues in terms of memory usage.

-#### Answering of questions

-The answering of questions feature allows users to select their desired choice for questions during a quiz.

-##### Implementation
- Given below is an example usage scenario of how the mechanism of answering a multiple choice question behaves at each step.

-1. User input and the current `QuizManager` object are passed to the `LogicManager` to execute.
-2. `LogicManager` will then call `QuizInputParser`, which will identify type of the current `Question` from `QuizManager`, which will return a `AnswerMcqCommandParser`.
-3. Once parsed, `QuizCommandParser` will return a `QuizCommand`, and when executed, will update the questions available in the model with the questions to be displayed in the quiz as well as return a `CommandResult` that indicates to start the quiz.
-4. The `CommandResult` is then returned back to `MainWindow` which will then create a new `QuizWindow` to be displayed.